-The Council holds a £4.0m in Property Funds and £5.0m in Money Market Funds which are pooled investment.
+The Council holds a £4.0m in Property Funds which are pooled investment.
 As a result of the change in accounting standards for 2018/19 under IFRS 9, the Ministry for Housing, Communities and Local Government (MHCLG) have agreed a temporary override to allow English Local Authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years commencing from April 2018.
 The Council will use the statutory override to account for any changes in the fair value on its pooled investments.